 Where: Tatra Mountains, Poland

 - Flights and transport.
 You are responsible for booking your own flight to the place where we run our course.
 Flights to Poland are at the average price of €120 return (check budget airlines Wizzair and Ryanair).
-Please book your flight to Krakow airport.
-From Krakow, you can take a regular bus to Zakopane.
-To maximise your time and have stress-free travel I strongly recommend to fly back the day after the course (Saturday).
-Zakopane is a busy resort and traffic jams occur very often despite very good transport.
-I’m happy to pick you up from Krakow airport as long as you come on the first day of the course at early morning and fly back on Saturday.
-Getting from Zakopane to mountain hut “Morskie Oko” is quite easy. (all prices are subject to exchange rate fluctuations)
+Please book your flight to Kraków airport.
+From Kraków central train/coach station, you can take a regular coach to Zakopane where we will meet you for the course.
+To maximize your time and have a stress-free journey I strongly recommend coming a day before the start of your course and fly back the day after the course.
+There is plenty of good hostels/hotels in Zakopane.

 - Experience needed: This is a high-level winter climbing course.
 Winter mountaineering and summer mountain trad climbing experience are essential.
 A good fitness level is required.

-- The course is run by the very experienced Polish Instructor of Alpinism and is also overseen by me (read about us) so it means that you are benefiting from low ratio and small group and therefore excellent instruction.
-Instructor to student ratio: 1:2
+- The course is run by a very experienced Polish Instructors of Alpinism so it means an excellent professional instruction from a local expert.
+Instructor to student ratio: 1:3.

 Check out testimonials